shinzonetwork/app-sdk/experiments/README.md

 In general, it is expected that these tests are rather verbose, favoring more direct integrations than heavily abstracted ones, as these tests are primarily meant to be illustrations of the behaviour of different integrations and setups.
 Obfuscating those integrations with abstractions and custom domain testing languages obscures the lessons learned from each test.

 In general, it is expected that each dependency experimentation test will have some comments explaining the test setup and what is demonstrated/learned from each test.

+As a bonus, when we update our dependencies, we'll be able to re-run these tests and confirm if our dependencies are still working as we expect.